EmoSteer-TTS: Fine-Grained and Training-Free Emotion-Controllable Text-to-Speech via Activation Steering: Method

 Our method focuses on zero-shot TTS models that use flow matching to synthesize mel-spectrograms.
 Given a pretrained TTS model with $|\mathcal{L}|$ DiT layers, we use random sentence texts along with $M$ neutral speech samples (denoted as $\mathcal{A}$) and $N$ emotional speech samples (denoted as $\mathcal{B}$) as inputs to synthesize a total of $M + N$ speech samples.
 For each model layer (a DiT block) $l \in \mathcal{L}$, we extract the first residual activations $\mathbf{x}^l_{a,i}$ and $\mathbf{x}^l_{b,j}$ for the synthesized speech conditioned on reference samples $A_i \in \mathcal{A}$ and $B_j \in \mathcal{B}$, respectively.
 The activation difference between neutral and target emotional speech at layer $l$ is defined as:

-This activation difference is also known as the \textit{difference-in-means}~\cite{belrose2023leace}, which can effectively extract robust feature directions.
+This activation difference is also known as the \textit{difference-in-means}~\citep{belrose2023leace}, which can effectively extract robust feature directions.
 To ensure stable steering, we normalize $\mathbf{u}^l$ by dividing it by its L2 norm, resulting in a unit vector: $\mathbf{u}^l \leftarrow \frac{\mathbf{u}^l}{\|\mathbf{u}^l\|_2}$.
 The activation differences for all target layers to be steered are defined as $\mathcal{U} = \{\mathbf{u}^l \mid l \in \hat{\mathcal{L}}\}$, where $\hat{\mathcal{L}} \subseteq \mathcal{L}$ denotes the set of selected layers.
 It is worth noting that the direction of $\mathbf{u}^l$ indicates the trajectory of emotional change in the feature space, while its original magnitude reflects the extent of the transition between emotions.

-Note that the synthesized speech may vary in length.
-Therefore, we interpolate the extracted activations (token sequences) to a fixed length, which is the average activation sequence length across all $M+N$ samples.
+Synthesized speech may vary in length.
+Therefore, we use nearest interpolation to align the extracted activations (token sequences) to a fixed length, which is the average activation sequence length across all $M+N$ samples.
 As a result, each activation has the shape $[avg\_seq\_length, hidden\_dim]$.